 General Board Member

-Sam Vice is a second year law student and a General Board Member of ELS.
+Sam Vice is a third year law student and a General Board Member of ELS.
 Sam earned his bachelor’s degree in Political Science from San Diego State University.
 Before coming to King Hall, he worked for Legal Aid of San Diego, and as a paralegal for several law offices in the North Bay Area.
-Sam's love for spending time outdoors, camping, fishing, and exploring Northern California has led him to pursue a career in environmental law.
-In addition to ELS, he is Co-Editor-in-Chief of Environs: Environmental Law and Policy Journal.
-Sam's free time is spent hiking, reading novels, playing sports, and cheering for the San Francisco Giants.
+Sam's love for spending time outdoors camping, fishing, and exploring trails throughout Northern California has led him to pursue a career in environmental law.
+In addition to ELS, he is also involved with Environs: Environmental Law and Policy Journal.
+Sam enjoys spending his free time hiking, reading novels, playing sports, and cheering for the San Francisco Giants.

 General Board Member